mazen-gamdou/Microservices_Project/README.md

      ```
 ### Security Considerations

--**Passwords**: All passwords are hashed using bcrypt before being stored in the database.
+- **Passwords**: All passwords are hashed using bcrypt before being stored in the database.
--**Sessions**: Sessions are managed with express-session.
+- **Sessions**: Sessions are managed with express-session.
 Ensure to use the secure flag on cookies in production with HTTPS.
--**Environment Variables**: Do not hardcode sensitive information such as database credentials.
+- **Environment Variables**: Do not hardcode sensitive information such as database credentials.
 Use environment variables.
--**CORS**: Configure CORS appropriately to ensure that the API only accepts requests from trusted origins.
+- **CORS**: Configure CORS appropriately to ensure that the API only accepts requests from trusted origins.

 ## Game Service